Tobruk (1967 film): Plot

-That night, the Portmans are told by a mysterious SIG member about the British masquerade and where to find a gun and a map to an underground telephone cable nearby where they can contact German command in Tobruk and alert them to the British column and upcoming attack.
-When they reach the telephone, however, they are spotted by an Italian patrol.
-Henry Portman fires at the patrol and is killed, while his daughter is seriously wounded.
+The Portmans are told by a mysterious SIG member about the British masquerade.
+They take a gun and map to an underground telephone cable to contact the Germans in Tobruk and alert them of the upcoming British attack.
+When they're intercepted by an Italian patrol, Henry is killed and his daughter seriously wounded.

-Harker sends Bergman and Sergeant Krug (Leo Gordon) after the Portmans where they retrieve Cheryl from the Italians.
-When Krug asks how they knew about the telephone, Bergman replies, "Very simple.
-One among us is the enemy".
-Harker has Bergman and his men disarmed and then gives Bergman two hours to identify his traitor.
-The traitor kills Cheryl Portman so she cannot reveal his identity.
-Lieutenant Max Mohnfeld (Guy Stockwell), Bergman's second in command, appears from the tunnel the Portmans used to escape.
-He states the traitor is down the shaft.
-They find Corporal Bruckner (Robert Wolders), one of Bergman's closest friends for ten years, stabbed to death.
-Cheryl Portman had died from cyanide, and Bruckner's suicide tablet is missing.
-Bergman, however, is not convinced his friend was the traitor.
+Bergman and Sergeant Krug (Leo Gordon) retrieve Cheryl from the Italians, who reveals one of the SIG members is a traitor.
+Harker gives Bergman two hours to investigate, and the traitor kills Cheryl to protect his identity.
+Lieutenant Max Mohnfeld (Guy Stockwell), Bergman's second in command, investigates the tunnel the Portmans used to escape, and finds the body of Corporal Bruckner (Robert Wolders), one of Bergman's closest friends.
+Cheryl's death from cyanide, and Bruckner's missing suicide tablet, fail to convince Bergman his friend was the traitor.

-The group passes through checkpoints just outside Tobruk and after traveling through the city, they discover to their surprise that Rommel has amassed his total reserve strength at Tobruk undetected: two full panzer divisions.
-The discovery of Rommel's tanks puts the planned Naval assault in jeopardy, though without their radios the group have no way of warning Staff without taking the German transmitter located in the city which would alert the Germans.

-The RAF then bomb Tobruk as scheduled.
-The LRDG blow up two of the harbour guns, and Harker orders Sergeant Major Tyne to signal the ships to abort the landing before the German tanks, which have pinned down Harker's troops, can "cut them to pieces".
-Harker also orders Lieutenant Boyden (Anthony Ashdown) to capture the German transmitter in the city in order to abort the landing and inform Staff of the Kesselring document.
-However, Boyden is killed during the bombing raid, as are Privates Alfie (Norman Rossington) and Dolan (Percy Herbert) when they discover millions in English pound notes the Germans had taken after capturing Tobruk from the British and attempt to steal the money (thereby making the German soldiers who kill them mistake them for looters and deserters).
-Meanwhile Mohnfeld, who volunteered to join them as Lt.
-Boyden did not speak German, is knocked out.
+The group penetrates into Tobruk where Rommel has amassed two full panzer divisions undetected, placing the amphibious assault in jeopardy.
+Without radios, they are unable to report the situation and the RAF bomb Tobruk as scheduled.
+The LRDG blow up two of the harbour guns, Harker orders Sergeant Major Tyne to signal the ships to abort the landing, and sends Lieutenant Boyden (Anthony Ashdown) to capture the German transmitter.
+Boyden is killed in the bombing and Privates Alfie (Norman Rossington) and Dolan (Percy Herbert) die when they discover millions in captured English pound notes and attempt to steal it.